ZebinYang/spearmint-lite/README.md

 Spearmint-Sklearn
 ---------

-In Spearmint-Sklearn, we provide a sklearn wrapper to the well-known Spearmint package, which can be found in https://github.com/JasperSnoek/spearmint.
+Spearmint-Sklearn provides a sklearn interface to the well-known Spearmint package (https://github.com/JasperSnoek/spearmint).

-For example, it can be used as follows:
+To make it easy for use, we clone the source codes of spearmint-lite here and add a new wrapper function in "spearmint/search.py".
+For example, it can be used in the following way:

 ```python
 from sklearn import svm
 from spearmint.search import GPEISklearn